-Another way to create custom forms is to make custom form archives available.
+An other way to create custom forms is to make custom form archives available.
 Normally, default forms in One Identity Manager are replaced with self developed forms.

-Table 41: Form templates and definitions for custom extensions
+Table 42: Form templates and definitions for custom extensions

-Form template Form definition Usage FrmCommonChildRelationGrid VI_Common ChildRelation Grid For editing many-to-many relations with extended properties in the form of a table.
-FrmCommonOneChild AndMemberRelation FrmCommonOneMember AndChildRelation A custom form must be created on which the data to be configured is displayed.
+Form template Form definition inition Usage FrmCommonChildRelationGrid VI_Common ChildRelation Grid For editing many-to-many relations with extended properties in the form of a table.

+Form template Form definition Usage FrmCommonOneChild AndMemberRelation FrmCommonOneMember AndChildRelation A custom form must be created on which the data to be configured is displayed.
 Assigns many-to-many relations and object relations (parent/child relations) on one form.
 Two tabs for displaying the data are shown on the form.
 FrmCommonOneChildRelation A custom form must be created on which the data to be configured is displayed.
 Mapping object relations (Parent/ChildRelation).
 If several additional object relations are mapped on a form, the FrmCommonTwoChildRelation and FrmCommonThreeChildRelation form templates can be used as alternatives.
 One tab is shown per object relation.
 FrmCommonOneDynamicRelati on A custom form must be created on which the data to be configured is displayed.
 Displays dynamic many-to-many relations whose assigned object is referenced through a dynamic Permitted dynamic objects are found in the DialogValidDynamicRef table.
 A menu is provided for choosing the object type.
 FrmCommonOneGenericRelation A custom form must be created on which the data to be configured is displayed.
 Displaying dynamic many-to-many relations.
 Base object can be referenced through a dynamic key.
 OR - Assigned object is referenced through a dynamic key.
 In this case, the MembersTableName property must be defined in the form configuration.

-Form template Form definition Usage FrmCommonOneMemberRelati ti A custom form must be created on which the data to be configured is displayed.
-Assigning many-to-many relations. on If several additional many-to-many relations are mapped on a form, the FrmCommonTwoMemberRelati on, FrmCommonFourMemberRelati on, and FrmCommonFiveMemberRelati on form templates can be used as alternatives.
+FrmCommonOneMemberRelatio n A custom form must be created on which the data to be configured is displayed.
+Assigning many-to-many relations.
+If several additional many-to-many relations are mapped on a form, the FrmCommonTwoMemberRelation, FrmCommonFourMemberRelation, and FrmCommonFiveMemberRelati

+Form template Form definition Usage on form templates can be used as alternatives.
 On tab is shown per many-to-many table.
-FrmElementNavigation VI ElementNavigatio n For displaying the overview form. frmGeneric VI_Generic MasterData For editing object main data.
+FrmElementNavigation VI ElementNavigatio n For displaying the overview form. frmGeneric VI_Generic MasterData For editing object master data.
 ReportForm VI_Report For displaying reports.
 WizardForm VI_Wizard For including wizards.
 The forms are displayed in a modal dialog window.

-- Hierarchical display of data on assignment forms on page 149 - Configuration data for displaying many-to-many and object relations on forms on page 156 - Replacing default forms with custom forms on page 150
+- Hierarchical display of data on assignment forms on page 140 - Configuration data for displaying many-to-many and object relations on forms on page 147 - Replacing default forms with custom forms on page 141